carbon-language/carbon-lang/mlir/docs/Tools/LinalgOpDsl.md

 def matmul(A=TensorDef(T1, S.M, S.K),
            B=TensorDef(T2, S.K, S.N),
            C=TensorDef(U, S.M, S.N, output=True)):
-  """Performs a matrix multiplacation of two 2D inputs.
+  """Performs a matrix multiplication of two 2D inputs.

   Numeric casting is performed on the operands to the inner multiply, promoting them to the same data type as the accumulator/output.